 If a team does not have a band present, it may provide a recording of the institution's fight song to be played at the first timeout of each set.
 If only one of the two competing teams has a band, then the band and the electronic music should alternate playing.
 Only one band can play at each timeout.
-The host institution may be asked to provide electronic music in the event none of the participating teams brings a band.
+The host institution may be asked to provide electronic music in the event no participating teams bring a band.